 Wessley Merten is Founder and President of the Beyond Our Shores Foundation.
 The Beyond Our Shores Foundation was founded to conserve and enhance marine fisheries and ocean habitats and the coastal communities they support.

 Merten is committed to outreach, education, and collaboration with the public, especially fishermen.
 Under his leadership, the Beyond Our Shores Foundation will integrate the public into fisheries research programs that gather critical scientific information on dolphinfish and related species, fisheries dynamics, and coastal activities that thrive on those resources.

-Merten earned a Ph.D. in Marine Sciences from the University of Puerto Rico, a Master of Science in Marine Science from the University of Puerto Rico, and a Bachelor of Science in Marine Biology from the University of New England.
-Currently, Merten attends graduate school at the University of Maryland’s Department of Computer Science where he is working toward a Master of Science in Data Science.
+Merten earned a PhD in Marine Sciences from the University of Puerto Rico, a Master of Science in Marine Science from the University of Puerto Rico, and a Bachelor of Science in Marine Biology from the University of New England.
+Most recently, Merten obtained a graduate certificate in data science from the Department of Computer Science at the University of Maryland.